 Audition Requirements for the Master of Music: Music Education

-(Applicants for the MM in Music Education who plan to pursue the THESIS TRACK for their Culminating Project, may substitute for the audition a video of a lesson or rehearsal which proves evidence of their musicianship.)
+(Applicants for the MM in Music Education who plan to pursue the THESIS TRACK for their Culminating Project, may substitute for the audition a video teaching a lesson or rehearsal which proves evidence of their musicianship.)

 1. An art song in one of the following languages: French, German or Italian.

-2. A 20th century art song in English
+2. A 20th century art song in English.

 3. An aria from the standard operatic or oratorio literature, sung in the original language.

 1. A substantial work from the Baroque repertoire by composers such as Bach, Handel, Haydn or Scarlatti; or a sonata movement by Beethoven, Haydn, or Mozart.

 2. A substantial work by a 19th century composer such as Brahms, Chopin, Liszt, Mendelssohn, or Schumann; or a 20th century or movement from a work by a composer such as Barber, Bartok, Copland, Debussy, Hindemith, Prokofiev, or Ravel.